About the FORUM

 Adapting to change in Greater China: IR strategies for a sustainable, digital and global era

 The investor relations landscape in Greater China is being reshaped by rapid technological advances, growing ESG expectations, tighter budgets and increasing geopolitical pressures.
-Digital tools such as automation and Artificial Intelligence (AI) are transforming how companies and their stakeholders analyze data, engage target investors and communicate effectively – but they also raise new limitations around governance, data security and engagement.
-Concurrently, regulatory shifts and growing scrutiny on sustainability demand greater transparency and innovative approaches to bridging expertise and data gaps.
+Digital tools such as automation and Artificial Intelligence (AI) were transforming how companies and their stakeholders analyze data, engage target investors and communicate effectively – but they also raised new limitations around governance, data security and engagement.
+Concurrently, regulatory shifts and growing scrutiny on sustainability demand greater transparency and innovative approached to bridging expertise and data gaps.

-Geopolitical dynamics, market volatility and currency fluctuations add further complexity, influencing capital flows, investor sentiment and the strategies companies must adopt to maintain trust and long-term support.
-For small and mid-cap firms, these challenges are compounded by barriers to visibility and liquidity in highly competitive markets.
+Geopolitical dynamics, market volatility and currency fluctuations added further complexity, influencing capital flows, investor sentiment and the strategies companies must be adopted to maintain trust and long-term support.
+For small and mid-cap firms, these challenges were compounded by barriers to visibility and liquidity in highly competitive markets.

 Agenda: 2025